Paul Randall Harrington: Death and legacy

 Harrington died in Houston, Texas, on November 29, 1980.

 In an obituary following his death, the Journal of Bone and Joint Surgery said, "Paul will be remembered not only for the development of the Harrington instruments, but for his straightforward frankness, his bowties, his par golf, his smile, his trumpet, and above all for being a nice person."

-By will, Harrington left his professional materials to the University of Kansas Medical Centre, where they are now known as the Harrington Archives.
-The archives contain "Harrington's professional papers, photographs, publications, manuscripts, blueprints, drawings, and examples of the Harrington Rod".
+By will, Harrington left his professional materials to the University of Kansas Medical Center, where they are now known as the Harrington Archives (a subset of the Spine and Orthopedic Historical Collections).
+The archives contain "Harrington's professional papers, photographs, publications, manuscripts, blueprints, drawings, and examples of the Harrington Rod."
 They also include "biographical information, presentations, professional correspondence files, personal correspondence, personal photographs, movies, and videotapes.
-Display cases in the archives exhibit photographs, documents, and artifacts that depict the history of Harrington's life and career".
+Display cases in the archives exhibit photographs, documents, and artifacts that depict the history of Harrington's life and career."

 In 1992, Harrington's writings were collected by Nancy J. Hulston and Marc A. Asher in The Collected Writings of Paul Randall Harrington, MD, published by Lowell Press.
+In 2015, Marc A. Asher published Dogged Persistence: Harrington, Post-Polio Scoliosis and the Origin of Spine Instrumentation, which chronicles his development of the Harrington Rod.

 Baylor College of Medicine awards the Paul Harrington Award for Excellence in Orthopaedic Research in recognition of Harrington's contribution to spinal surgery.